How do Advertisers Always Know Your Location?

 IP Addresses and Geolocation

-IP addresses can geo-locate your position and serve you ads.
+IP addresses can give an approximate location of a user.
 To determine your physical location, advertisers such as Google rely on a small portion of the population sharing their device’s GPS location.
+Many apps ask users a permission to use geo-location, so now you know why.
 The devices will then associate this location with the IP address of your network, such as the coffee shop or office you are currently in.

 Location Sharing